Frequently asked questions

 Our standard guitars typically feature a neck profile that is C-shaped or slimmer.
 However, since the final sanding of the necks is done by hand, there may be slight variations in feel.
-At Dowina, we prioritize comfortable playability, as we believe that having a good guitar that is difficult to play makes little sense.
+At Dowina, we prioritize comfortable playability, as we believe that having a good sounding guitar that is difficult to play makes little sense.
 We understand that the neck profile is a crucial feature for guitarists, and we’re committed to tailoring each guitar to their individual needs.

 Thankfully, we’re flexible when it comes to customizing the neck profile.
 If you’re looking for a D or soft V profile, a wider or slimmer nut, let us know.
 We believe that offering these customized options can make a significant difference in the playability and overall experience of playing a guitar.
-You sure already know that our goal is to provide guitarists with an instrument that feels comfortable, natural, and inspiring to play.
+You surely already know that our goal is to provide guitarists with an instrument that feels comfortable, natural, and inspiring to play.

 What is the material of nut and saddle?